stephanieraymos/twg-github/Documentation.md

 # 2. Non-functional requirement
 - ## Appearance & Design

-There will be two views depending on the role.
+There will be 3 views depending on the role.
 The home page, contact page, and orders page will include images as well as the content.
 The login, register, and dashboard page will be minimal as far as content and images go.
 The ideal color scheme will be greyish black with white or off-white text.
 The order process needs to be simple for customers and salespeople to generate and modify orders.

 Upon registration, the customer should go through an approval process on the admin side before placing orders.
 This will ensure that the customers are properly vetted before being able to place orders.
 Sales should have the ability to create customers and place orders on their behalf.